Unofficial Football World Championships: FIFA World Cup

-No team has ever successfully defended the Unofficial World Championship title through a World Cup Finals.
+No team has ever successfully defended the Unofficial World Championship title through a World Cup Finals undefeated.
 The Netherlands have come closest, remaining unbeaten in both the 1974 and 2010 competitions right up until the final, where they lost to West Germany and Spain respectively.
 West Germany were also beaten finalists in 1986, but the title changed hands four times during the tournament.
+Turkey lost the title in the 2026 but regained it before being eliminated in the group stage, the first and only time the title has entered and exited the tournament with the same team.

-In 1950, 1962 and 1994 UFWC holders were eliminated in the group stage.
+In 1950, 1962, 1994, and 2026, UFWC holders were eliminated in the group stage.